Skip to main content

 To update your shipping regions, navigate to your Shipping Profile settings or contact your Zest account manager.

-Best Practices for Bulk CSV Uploads
+Tips for CSV and Spreadsheet Uploads

-Uploading large recipient lists is the fastest way to add many recipients at once.
-Here are best practices to keep validation running smoothly.
+Uploading a recipient list is the fastest way to add many recipients at once.
+Here are a few tips for keeping the process smooth.

 Before uploading: